 You can find out more about Filling in the Blanks and our plans to support them in our blog.

 Community support: Magic Breakfast

-With children’s education at the heart of everything we do, it only made sense for us to support an education-oriented charity too.
-For 2020, we have chosen to make Magic Breakfast our charity of the year.
+With children’s education at the heart of everything we do, it only made sense for us to support an education-oriented charity.
+For 2020, we chose to make Magic Breakfast our charity of the year.

 Magic Breakfast works with 480 Primary, Secondary, Special Educational Needs schools and Pupil Referral Units to provide healthy breakfasts to ensure that more than 48,000 vulnerable children across the UK start their school day in the best possible way.

 Children in Magic Breakfast schools make on average the equivalent of two months’ additional progress compared to children who do not have breakfast at all.
 This is not only because breakfast gives children the energy to learn in the morning, but because of the valuable social experience that a breakfast club provides.1

 Throughout 2020, we ran several events in support of Magic Breakfast.
 In February, we organized a breakfast club for staff members in the UK and US offices, which was an excellent opportunity to catch up with each other.

 During the COVID pandemic, we had to adapt our fundraising plans.
 In spite of this, we were still able to organize an Easter quiz, a virtual pumpkin carving competition, and a Christmas jumper day!
 One of our ongoing efforts was a ‘Book Swap’ campaign.
 In December we took part in the Big Give initiative, which doubled all the donations we made.

 1 Education Endowment Foundation.
 (2019).
 Magic Breakfast | Projects. [online] Available at: https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/magic-breakfast/#research-results.